 1 Method Article 2 Rapid chemical bath deposition and optical property of 3 CuS films using sodium ethylenediamine tetraacetate as 4 chelating agent 5 Abstract: CuS films were fabricated by a chemical bath deposition process in an 6 aqueous solution of cupric acetate, thiourea, and different contents of sodium 7 ethylenediamine tetraacetate (EDTA-2Na) with different contents at 50 °C. The 8 films were characterized by X-ray diffraction, atomic force microscopy, 9 ultraviolet-visible spectrophotometry and photoluminescence spectrophotometry.
 The 10 effects of EDTA-2Na content and deposition time on the deposition rate, thickness, 11 transmittance, band gap energy, and photoluminescence of the films were 12 investigated.
 The films were fast deposited with this method.
 Molar ratio of 13 EDTA-2Na/Cu 2+ =1.0 led to fastest deposition.
-The band gap energy of the films is 14 in the ranged-from of 2.59-2.92 eV.
-The films showed broad emission centered at 15 ~443 nm.
-The emission intensity decreased with increasing deposition time.
+The band gap energy of the films is 14 in the ranged from of 2.59-2.92 eV, decreasing with increasing deposition time.
+The 15 films showed broad emission centered at ~443 nm.
 16 Keywords: CuS; film; chemical deposition; temperature; chelating agent; optical 17 properties